ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git diff HEAD~3..HEAD`: diff between current commit and 3 commits before. `git diff HEAD~3..HEAD~1` prints difference between 3 commits before and 1 commit before

 `git for-each-ref --format='%(committerdate:short) %(refname:short)'`: prints all branches, preceded by they last commit date. `:short` in format string can be ommited to get more verbose date or name.

+`git log foo bar ^baz`: git log for all commits reachable from (by following parents of) foo and bar but not reachable from baz

+`git log --reflog`: git log of all commits reachable from all references (that means most commits excluding those rebased, amended, etc.)

 `git push origin --delete branch-name`: delete branch branch-name at remote origin